tobinjt/johntobin.ie/content/blog/Python_development.md

 <https://github.com/tobinjt/bin/blob/master/python/pytest.ini>.
 Every time you
 run successfully run tests coverage will be generated.

-I found that test coverage needed quite a bit of configuration; create `.coveragerc` in the directory containing your tests, with contents like
+I found that test coverage needed quite a bit of configuration: create `.coveragerc` in the directory containing your tests, with contents like
 <https://github.com/tobinjt/bin/blob/master/python/.coveragerc>.
 In particular,
 you can configure testing to fail if there is insufficient coverage, something I